 - Drop your cats off at the clinic at the scheduled time.
 Bring them with their covers!
 The covers will be used to cover the cats after surgery and will be returned to you at the end of the clinic.

 - There is some risk.
 At the Solano feral cat clinics, we assume any cat may be feral.
 Therefore a pre-anesthesia exam is not possible.

 - Surgery will be conducted that day.
 Pick up your cats on time!
 The cats will be placed back in the traps or carriers after surgery and will recuperate from the anesthesia in the traps.
-Males can be released after 24 hours; females should be held for three days before release.
+Males can be released after 24 hours; females should be held for one to three days before release.
 Food and water can be placed in the traps after you take the cats home from the clinic.

 - We do not offer testing for FIV or FeLV (feline leukemia).
 Admittance to the clinic indicates the caretaker's agreement that very sick cats may be tested at the attending veterinarian's discretion and may be euthanized.
 We make every effort to contact the caretaker before taking this step.

 - Release the cats where you trapped them.
 This is very important, for cats are territorial and may become disoriented and vulnerable if released in an unfamiliar area.